-I’ve defined my design path riding the line between design and strategy.
+I’ve defined my design path skating the line between design and strategy.
 After college, I got my start at Accenture as a business analyst, back when the distinctions between UX and design weren’t as sharp.
-I wrote requirements for IT systems and helped document and train IT orgs on Agile methodologies.
+I wrote requirements for IT systems and helped document and train IT organizations on Agile methodologies.

 After Accenture, I had a stint in Washington DC working on the redesign of the FCC website as a content strategist.
 I took courses at Georgetown and the University of Maryland’s School of Information where I fell in love with user-centered design, behavioral economics, and tech policy.
 After a bit, I found myself longing the crisp PNW air.

-Outside of work I like to ski, hike, play tennis and pickleball, write, sketch and spend time with my family and lovely friends.
+Outside of work I like to ski, hike, play tennis and pickleball, write, sketch, and spend time with loved ones.